guard/listen/README.md

 There is also a polling adapter which is a cross-platform adapter and it will work on any system.
 This adapter is slower than the rest of the adapters.

-The Listen gem will choose the best and working adapter for your machine automatically.
+The Listen gem choose the best and working adapter for your machine automatically.
 If you want to force the use of the polling adapter, either use the `:force_polling` option while initializing the listener or call the `#force_polling` method on your listener before starting it.